liyanant/multi_prop_pred_halide_SEs/ionic_conductivity/README.md

 # Ionic conductivity classification predictions

-The training dataset used is adapted from Kang et al. and contains 328 SE materials.
-The validation dataset contains 1073 Li-based compounds from the Materials Project
+The training dataset used is adapted from Kang et al. and contains 328 SE materials<sup>1</sup>.
+The validation dataset contains 1073 Li-based compounds from the Materials Project that satisfied the general screening criteria described in Figure 1 in the main directory README<sup>2</sup>.

 ## References